LMI Glossary of Terms

 Department of Industrial Relations (DIR)

-Individuals 20 years and over who lost or left jobs because their plant or company closed or moved, there was insufficient work for them to do, or their position or shift was abolished.
+Data on displaced workers are collected from a special supplementary survey conducted every 2 years.
+Displaced workers are defined as persons 20 years of age and older who lost or left jobs because their plant or company closed or moved, there was insufficient work for them to do, or their position or shift was abolished.

 Duration of Unemployment